kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 ## Usage

-When the cluster is on, you can do whatever you wish with it! 🎉
+When the cluster is up and running, you can do whatever you wish with it.
+Enjoy! 🎉

 ### Useful commands